jradcliffe5/sfxc_workshop_2025/pulsar-processing.md

 - the signal is **dispersed** and that
 - the pulsar is "off" most of the time.

+The dispersion is caused by the fact that the signal traverses the interstellar medium which is filled with free electrons at varying densities $n_e$.
+This does not only lead to multi-path propagation but, as such, the medium has a frequency dependent index of refraction which in turn leads to lower frequencies arriving later at the observer than higher frequencies.
+This time delay, $\Delta t$, is proportional to the total amount of electrons along the line of sight $dl$ -- the dispersion measure or ${DM}=\int n_e dl$.

 Thus, in order to achieve the highest signal-to-noise possible, the data need to be de-dispersed at the correct dispersion measure and we can apply a technique called **gating** to only correlate the data when the pulsar is "on".
 In this tutorial we will use SFXC to